 In 2016, the non-profit organization Breakthrough Initiatives (founded by Russian-Israeli billionaire Yuri Milner) launched Breakthrough Listen, the largest SETI program to date.
-Listen combines radio wave observations from the Green Bank Observatory and the Parkes Observatory, and visible light observations from the Automated Planet Finder.
+Listen combines radio wave observations from the Green Bank Observatory and the Parkes Observatory and visible-light observations from the Automated Planet Finder.

 On October 26th, 2016, Breakthrough Listen dedicated eight hours of scope time to Tabby’s Star to “listen” for any signs of radio signals.
 Follow-ups observations were made in the subsequent months, but no signals were detected.

 In the same year, China completed the Five-hundred-meter Aperture Spherical radio Telescope (FAST) – aka.
-Tianyan, or the “Eye of Heaven”.
+Tianyan, or the “Eye of Heaven.”
 With a radio antenna dish measuring 500 m (1,600 ft) in diameter, it is the world's largest filled-aperture radio telescope and will be dedicated to SETI research in the near future.

 In 2017, construction was completed on the Canadian Hydrogen Intensity Mapping Experiment (CHIME).
-This interferometric radio telescope, which is located the Dominion Radio Astrophysical Observatory (DRAO) in British Columbia, will be intrinsic to the study of Fast Radio Bursts (FRBs).
+This interferometric radio telescope, which is located at the Dominion Radio Astrophysical Observatory (DRAO) in British Columbia, will be intrinsic to the study of Fast Radio Bursts (FRBs).

-Examples of ongoing radio surveys include the SETI Institute’s Allen Telescope Array, the Arecibo Observatory, the Robert C. Byrd Green Bank Telescope, the Parkes Telescope, and the Very Large Array (VLA), the SETI@home project and Breakthrough Listen.
+Examples of ongoing radio surveys include the SETI Institute’s Allen Telescope Array, the Arecibo Observatory, the Robert C. Byrd Green Bank Telescope, the Parkes Telescope, and the Very Large Array (VLA), the SETI@home project, and Breakthrough Listen.

-Examples of ongoing optical and near-infrared light (NIL) surveys include the Near-Infrared Optical SETI (NIROSETI) instrument, the Very Energetic Radiation Imaging Telescope Array System (VERITAS), the Near-Earth Object Wide-field Survey Explorer (NEOWISE), and the Keck/High Resolution Echelle Spectrometer (HIRES).
+Examples of ongoing optical and near-infrared light (NIL) surveys include the Near-Infrared Optical SETI (NIROSETI) instrument, the Very Energetic Radiation Imaging Telescope Array System (VERITAS), the Near-Earth Object Wide-field Survey Explorer (NEOWISE), and the Keck/High-Resolution Echelle Spectrometer (HIRES).

 Similarly, surveys have been conducted of other galaxies using the Wide-field Infrared Survey Explorer (WISE) and Two Micron All-Sky Survey (2MASS).
 Other ongoing searches are being conducted with the Infrared Astronomical Satellite (IRAS) and the Vanishing & Appearing Sources during a Century of Observations (VASCO).